 Surface CO concentrations derived from the NOAA sites across a range of latitudes far from pollution sources are compared with E3SM-chem results in Fig. 5.
 We prefer the NOAA data for model evaluation over the satellite CO data because the NOAA measurements are distinctly surface data and have a long history of stable calibration.
 Over the NH, E3SM-chem shows a systematic high CO bias in the annual mean; while over the SH, the mean concentrations agree.
-E3SM-chem does a good job in capturing the trend, seasonality, and interannual variabilities, suggesting emission errors in the NH.
+E3SM-chem does a good job in capturing the trend, seasonality, and interannual variabilities.
 The obvious solution is not to increase CO loss since our CH4 loss rate is already too high, but to increase NH sources of CO and VOC precursors.
 The SMO site often sees NH air and this interannual variability is seen in the model.

 The E3SM-chem tropospheric mean OH is summarized in Table 4 using a standard format of breaking the troposphere into similar-sized latitude-pressure boxes.
 We compare our interactive E3SM-chem (black text) with our fixed E3SM OH climatology (blue text), with the classic OH fields generated by Spivakovsky et al. (2000) used by early models without interactive chemistry (black text), with the average of ACCMIP models (Naik et al., 2013) (gold text), and with the Geophysical Fluid Dynamics Laboratory (GFDL)'s Atmosphere Model version 4.1 (AM4.1) (Horowitz et al., 2020) (red text).
-The tropospheric average of E3SM-chem OH using the e90 tropopause is 10.7x105 molecules/cm3, which is slightly lower than the E3SM prescribed value.
+The tropospheric average of E3SM-chem OH using the e90 tropopause is 10.7x105 molecules/cm3, which is slightly lower (4%) than the E3SM prescribed value.
 Both values are within the range of other modeled values.
 This standard approach of averaging OH over the troposphere is useful as a first-order comparison for MIPs but fails to recognize the that the location of the OH matters for the oxidative chemistry it drives.
 Figure S1 a-d shows the monthly mean OH mole fraction for E3SM and E3SM-chem, for January and July.
 This comparison highlights the unrealistic peaking of the E3SM prescribed OH in the stratosphere, which will drive excessively fast aerosol chemistry in the upper troposphere.
 A more important aspect of the OH distribution is where the methane loss to OH occurs in the lower tropical troposphere, see Figure S1 e-f.
 This emphasizes the mistaken effort to compare the models' mean tropospheric OH rather than weighting that OH by what it does (destroy CH4 and CO, produce CO).
-For example, the methane lifetime due to tropospheric OH loss from years 1981-2000 is 9.0 years in E3SM-chem (Table 3) and 9.7 years in GFDL AM4.1 (Horowitz et al., 2020), which is an 8% relative difference compared to the 3% difference in tropospheric mean OH (Table S2).
+For example, the methane lifetime due to tropospheric OH loss from years 1981-2000 is 9.0 years in E3SM-chem (Table 3) and 9.7 years in GFDL AM4.1 (Horowitz et al., 2020), which is an 8% relative difference compared to the 3% difference in tropospheric mean OH (Table 4).

 Our two parallel experiments with the same SSTs, running E3SM-chem with full tropospheric chemistry and also with only Linoz v3 and the fixed O3 lower boundary, enable us to estimate the pre-industrial to present day tropospheric O3 increase and the effective radiative forcing (ERF) due to this chemistry change.
-The 1870-1879 to 2005-2014 increase in tropospheric O3 is 7.8 DU with an ERF of 0.32 W/m2.
+The 1870-1879 to 2005-2014 increase in tropospheric O3 is 7.8 DU with an ERF of 0.32 W/m2 at the TOA.
+It includes the stratospheric adjustment because we do not separate stratospheric changes.
 This value is similar to the combined tropospheric O3 stratospheric-temperature adjusted radiative forcing of 0.39 ± 0.07 W/m2 due to NOx, VOC, and CH4 increases (Forster et al., 2021).
 The GHG ERF numbers for E3SMv3 will be reported in a separate study using a single-forcing approach (Golaz et al., 2025).

 3.3 Stratospheric results